LithoCoders/dailycpp/EffectiveModernC++/chapter7/Item_36_Specify_std::launch::async_if_asynchronicity_is_essential.md

 File size limit exceeded
 ```
-In this case, it seems thread run async. `fut.wait_for()` always returns `std::future_status::timeout` after 100ms !!!
+In this case, it seems thread runs async. `fut.wait_for()` always returns `std::future_status::timeout` after 100ms !!!
 I don't know why thread is not executed and never be ready!!!

 In a worse case, thread runs synchronously, `f` is deferred, `fut` runs with `async::launch::deferred` policy, `fut.wait_for()` always returns `std::future_status::deferred`, it never equals to `std::future_status::ready`, loop runs forever.